Step 1: Apply Online

 Students who receive a grade of A, B, C, D or P (pass) will receive credit for the class and are considered to have completed the class.

 Students who withdraw from classes or receive grades of “incomplete” will have those classes included in the pace rate calculation.
 “Withdrawals” and “incompletes” will be included with all other classes attempted.

 GRADES OF “F” AND “NO PASS”

-Students who receive grades of “F” or “No Pass” do not receive credit for the classes attempted and are not considered to have completed those classes.
+Students who receive a grade of “F” or “No Pass” do not receive credit for the class attempted and are not considered to have completed that class.